Chronicle of a Summer

 Chronicle of a Summer (French original title: Chronique d'un été) is a 1961 French documentary film shot during the summer of 1960 by sociologist Edgar Morin and anthropologist and filmmaker Jean Rouch, with the technical and aesthetic collaboration of Québécois director-cameraman Michel Brault.

 The film is widely regarded as structurally innovative and an example of cinéma vérité and direct cinema.
-The term "cinéma vérité" was suggested by the film's publicist and coined by Rouch, highlighting a connection between film and its context, a fact Brault confirmed in an interview after a 2011 screening of Chronique d'un été at the TIFF Bell Lightbox in Toronto.
+The term "cinéma vérité" was suggested by the film's publicist and coined by Rouch, highlighting a connection between film and its context, otherwise referred to as reflexive documentary.
+Brault confirmed this in an interview after a 2011 screening of Chronique d'un été at the TIFF Bell Lightbox in Toronto.

+The film was screened at the 1961 Cannes Film Festival where it won the FIPRESCI International Critics' Prize.
 In a 2014 Sight & Sound poll, film critics voted Chronicle of a Summer the sixth-best documentary film of all time.

 Synopsis

 The film begins with Rouch and Morin discussing whether it is possible to act sincerely on camera.
 A cast of real-life individuals are then introduced and led by the filmmakers to discuss topics related to French society and working-class happiness.
 At the movie's end, the filmmakers show their subjects the footage and have them discuss the level of reality that they thought the movie achieved.